LucaCanali/Miscellaneous/Spark_Notes/Tools_Spark_Linux_FlameGraph.md

 # Flame Graphs for Spark - Tools and Notes

-In this note you can find a few links and basic examples relevant to using Flame Graphs for profiling Apache Spark workloads running in the JVM on Linux.
+In this note you can find a few links and basic examples relevant to using FlameGraphs for profiling Apache Spark workloads running in the JVM on Linux.
+This covers profiling the JVM and profiling Python (notably for Python UDFs in Spark).

 ## TL;DR use async-profiler for profiling JVM and py-spy for Python

-### JVM/Scala
+### Flamegraphs for JVM: Java, Scala (Spark)
 **Link to [async-profiler on GitHub](https://github.com/jvm-profiling-tools/async-profiler)**.
 Build async profiler as in the README:
  - downloaded the latest version
  - or build from source with `make` (need to `export JAVA_HOME=..` to a valid JDK first)